Francis Richard Lee Mellersh: Postwar period

 Mellersh chose to remain in the RAF in the postwar period, being granted a permanent commission as a flight lieutenant.
 He was an instructor at the Officers Advanced Training School at Digby and then, as an acting squadron leader, was posted back to No. 600 Squadron in May 1946, which had been reformed as part of the Auxiliary Air Force.
 Promoted to squadron leader in July 1950, Mellersh was given command of the University Air Squadron at Belfast for six months.

 In 1952, Mellersh was posted to Egypt as a staff officer at the headquarters of the Middle East Air Force where he served until returning to the United Kingdom for training on the Gloster Meteor jet fighter.
 He then returned to his former unit, No. 29 Squadron, to command a flight there.
 In July 1956, Mellersh was promoted to wing commander and given command of No. 153 Squadron, stationed at West Malling as a night fighter unit with its Meteors.
 He went onto the teaching staff at the RAF Staff College the following year.
 In 1959 he served on the staff of the Chief of Defence Staff.

 In 1961, Mellersh was promoted to group captain and appointed Deputy Director of Fighter Operations, serving in this capacity for two years.
 He undertook refresher training on the Gloster Javelin and Hawker Hunter jet fighters before, in 1965, being given command of the RAF station at West Raynham.
 After two years he moved to Supreme Headquarters Allied Powers Europe as a staff officer.
 In 1970 he was appointed the Senior Air Staff Officer at the RAF headquarters in Germany.
 On 1 July 1972, Mellersh was promoted to air vice-marshal.
 He took up an appointment as the Assistant Chief of the Defence Staff, with responsibility for operations.
 In October 1974, Mellersh was appointed to Training Command as Air Officer, Flying and Officer Training, succeeding Air Vice-Marshal P. Williamson.

 Later life

 Mellersh retired from the RAF in early 1977 and later that year, in the 1977 Silver Jubilee and Birthday Honours, Mellersh was appointed a Companion of the Order of the Bath.
-Retiring to Harrington, in Kent, he died of cancer of the oesaphagus in 1996.
+Retiring to Harrington, in Kent, he died of cancer of the oesophagus in 1996.
 He is credited with the shooting down of eight aircraft, and the probable destruction of a ninth.
 He is also credited with the destruction of 39 to 42 V-1 flying bombs, and damaging two others.